How can I get internet when my WiFi is down?

-You've reset the router.
+You've reset the wireless router.
 You've checked all the connections.
 The lights are on, but nobody's home.

 What do you do?

-Your devices are already configured to connect to your wireless router using the SSID (your wireless network name - usually something along the lines of BTBHub6-abdk3) and password.
+Your devices are already configured to connect to your wireless router using the SSID (your wireless network name) which is usually something along the lines of BTBHub6-abdk3 (we're using a BT Internet in this example) and password.

 You can find the SSID of your network on a label, either underneath or on the back of your router -

 Make a note of your SSID as you will need this for the next step (be careful to note it down exactly as it is written on the router, as SSIDs are case sensitive).

 For BT Internet users the label will look like this -

 Go to the Mobile / Wi-Fi Hotspot settings on your Android smartphone.
 You will see a screen that looks something like this -